JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Cache font heights.
 Cache resolved names for stations, towns and industries.
 Change inheritance model of class Window to keep UndefinedBehaviorSanitizer happy.
-Various other misc changes to reduce UndefinedBehaviorSanitizer spam.
+Various other misc changes and fixes to reduce UndefinedBehaviorSanitizer and ThreadSanitizer spam.
 Add a chicken bits setting, just in case.